ThalesGroup/dhemeter/README.md

 # README.md
 ## Description
 DHEMETER: Data Hub for Environmental and METEorological Resources is an open-source tool designed to centralize and aggregate meteorological data from multiple APIs and providers (NOAA, ECMWF, Météo France, DWD, etc.).
 The project unifies this data into a coherent and homogeneous format (NetCDF), providing a single file that consolidates meteorological information.
+The software is distributed under the Apache license (see LICENSE.md) and uses third-party libraries that are distributed under their own terms (see THIRD_PARTY_LICENSES.md).

 The tool uses a microservices-based architecture to manage data processing pipelines.
 It is designed to be extensible and scalable, facilitating the integration of new data sources or features.